ayman/PrettyJSON/README.md

 Also, community contributions are welcome.
 File an issue to discuss and send a pull request.

-Right now a few things are needed (see the issues).
+Right now a few things are needed (see the [issues](https://github.com/ayman/PrettyJSON/issues)).

+## Thanks

+Many thanks to everyone who submitted an issue or a pull request!
+Also thanks to [Mac Geek Gab](https://www.youtube.com/watch?v=-bXt6TWlqqY&t=4352s) for the shout out!